Lemoncode/react-typescript-samples/readme.md

 Replace class components by stateless components using Hooks.

+## 19 LoginForm

+Add a login page using Material-UI.

 # About Lemoncode

 We are a team of long-term experienced freelance developers, established as a group in 2010.